Skip to content

 The lane only works if the business can see what reads, what writes, and what stays blocked.

 A usable first-stack diagram is much more convincing than a generic integration promise.
-It makes ownership, limits, and rollback potential explicit.
+It makes ownership, grounding, limits, and rollback potential explicit.

 Read surfaces